QubesOS/qubes-doc/developer/services/qrexec.md

 There can be an almost arbitrary number of `qrexec-client` processes for a given domain.
 The limiting factor is the number of available vchan channels, which depends on the underlying hypervisor, as well the domain's OS.

-For more details on the qrexec framework and protocol, see "[Qubes RPC internals](/doc/qrexec-internals)."
+For more details on the qrexec framework and protocol, see "[PedOS RPC internals](/doc/qrexec-internals)."

-## Qubes RPC services
+## PedOS RPC services

 Some common tasks (like copying files between VMs) have an RPC-like structure: a process in one VM (say, the file sender) needs to invoke and send/receive data to some process in other VM (say, the file receiver).
-The Qubes RPC framework was created to securely facilitate a range of such actions.
+The PedOS RPC framework was created to securely facilitate a range of such actions.

 Obviously, inter-VM communication must be tightly controlled to prevent one VM from taking control of another, possibly more privileged, VM.
 Therefore the design decision was made to pass all control communication via dom0, that can enforce proper authorization.